Global Agenda Council on the Role of Business 2012-2014

 “The challenge for business is to increase value for stakeholders while safeguarding the societal ecosystems in which it operates.”

+The Council has identified a range of actions businesses might take to position themselves strategically in a changing economy and social environment where sustainability will be the defining challenge for the coming decades.
 In the coming year, the Council believes it can contribute in three key areas: creating a handbook profiling companies that have built profitable businesses that generate value for the societies in which they operate; mapping existing policies to help create environments where business can provide responsible solutions to global challenges; and liaising with key stakeholders (investors and policy-makers) to discuss how an enabling environment might be produced to create sustainable business models.

 To get involved please contact